Emmanuel-Oreofe/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that changes to home directory
+script that list file content in a long format